fhlkm/Luxe/README.md

 4. When a search result is selected, a pin is dropped on the map and the map zooms into the location

-5. Prompt users to turn on location access
+5. Prompt users to turn on location access.